superoo7/superoo7.github.io/content/posts/chasm-scout-architecture-design.md

 At Chasm, we believe the future of deAI is open-source.

+{{< twitter user="ChasmNetwork" id="1814292355387932948"  >}}

 We're excited to announce that we have open-sourced the [Chasm Scout codebase](https://github.com/ChasmNetwork/chasm-scout), which is aimed at democratizing access to Decentralized AI networks.

 > If you are new to operating nodes, no need to fret!
-We made sure Chasm Scout m to be one of the easiest nodes to set up, so easy that even a 5-year old can do it.
+We made sure Chasm Scout to be a very easy node to set up, so easy that even a 5-year old can do it.
 Here is a  [step-by-step guide on How to run Chasm Season 0 Scout Node](https://superoo7.com/posts/chasm-network-scout-hosting/).
-We promise it’ll only take 15-30 minutes of your time at most.
+We promise it’ll only take 15-30 minutes of your time.

 Over the past 4 months, our team has worked diligently to transform this concept into a functional protocol.
 Here's an article on the architecture design choices of Chasm Network Scout Node.

-## The good thing of Bittensor
+## Our experience with Bittensor

-The journey that led to Chasm Scout began with hands-on experience in the [Bittensor network](https://bittensor.com/).
+The journey that led to Chasm Scout began with plenty of hands-on experience within the [Bittensor network](https://bittensor.com/).

-John, my co-founder, and I immersed ourselves in running nodes and optimizing miners on Bittensor subnets.
-Despite my background with blockchain nodes since 2017 & John who is an early adopters of Bitcoin, we both faced challenges – losing money running miners or getting miners deregistered from the network is quite common.
+John (@johnkmj), my co-founder, and I immersed ourselves in running nodes and optimizing miners on Bittensor subnets.
+Despite having a background with blockchain nodes since 2017 & John, who is an early adopter/miner of Bitcoin, we both faced challenges – burning a bunch of TAO running miners and getting miners deregistered from the network.

-We found ourselves constantly improvising, even creating tools to track our mining activities and scripts to auto-claim rewards and bid for subnet registration when it's cheap.
+We found ourselves constantly improvising, even creating tools to track our mining activities and scripts to auto-claim rewards and put in subnet registration bids when it's cheap.

 {{< twitter user="jlwhoo7" id="1762130523005284682" >}}

-This collaborative experience highlighted a crucial need: to make decentralized AI networks more user-friendly.
+This collaborative experience highlighted a crucial need.
+For deAI to take off as a movement, decentralized AI networks need to be A LOT more user-friendly.

 We observed many newcomers struggling to host nodes, often paying for setup help, which reminded us of the early days of Bitcoin and Ethereum.
 Some of these users even fall prey to bad actors trying to phish for their information or hack their wallets by providing false information and acting as helpers.

 {{< figure width="65%" src="/images/scout-design/chasm-bittensor.png" caption="Chasm inspired by Bittensor" >}}

 These insights drove our vision for Chasm Scout.
-We aimed to preserve the innovative spirit of projects like Bittensor while improving accessibility.
+We aimed to preserve the innovative spirit of projects like Bittensor while vastly improving accessibility.

-Our goal became twofold: create a system that newcomers could set up easily and affordably, while still allowing experienced users to optimize their setups.
+Our goal became twofold: create a system that newcomers could set up easily and affordably, while still allowing experienced users to deeply optimize their setups.

 While we're still learning and improving, we hope Chasm Scout can help bridge the gap between complex technology and user-friendly experiences in decentralized AI.